 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 PUPPP shows up late in pregnancy, usually around week 35 in your third trimester.
-Less commonly, Puppp rashes appear shortly after delivery.
-Your chances for getting PUPPP increase if:
+Less commonly, PUPPP rashes appear shortly after delivery.
+Your chances of getting PUPPP increase if:

 PUPPP doesn’t usually show up during the first and second trimesters.
 If you notice an itchy rash, see your provider to rule out other skin conditions, like contact dermatitis.